haribharadwaj/syllabi/PurdueSLHS553_ImplantableDevices.md

 encouraged to ask *and answer* questions about logistics, content, assignments, case/research presentations, or exams.
 However, please do *not* share explicit solutions to assignments, exams etc.
-You are also encouraged to share any ideas, articles, or videos that you think would benefit others.
+You are also encouraged to share any ideas, articles, or videos related to implantable devices that you think would be interestings and/or beneficial others.

 ## Research Presentation